Beef Info

 What do you feed the cattle?

-For the last 120-130 days they are on a high protein ration consisting of spent brewers/distillers grain, alfalfa, hay or straw, corn silage, cracked corn, and vitamins/minerals.
-Their diet is formulated by our feedlot nutritionist to ensure they are getting all the needed nutrients, vitamins and minerals for the best muscular development and overall health.
+For the final 120–130 days, the cattle are on a high-protein ration carefully crafted by our feedlot nutritionist.
+This diet may include spent brewers/distillers grain, alfalfa, hay or straw, corn silage, cracked corn, and a blend of essential vitamins and minerals.
+It is designed to provide all the nutrients necessary for optimal muscular development and overall health.

 Do you use added hormones?